Translate / Traducir

 The crisis of 1935

 The 1935 crisis began when the United States passed its American Silver Purchase Act on 19 June 1934: this caused the price of silver to increase and as a result, in Mexico, silver coins began to be hoarded to be remelted at a profit.
 On 25 April 1935 the Mexican government reacted with a series of reforms, changing the fineness of its coinage, and withdrawing silver coins from circulation.
-It had ordered 50c coins (tostones) and $1 Banco de México notes from the United States but until these arrived the sudden shortage of small change led to various institutions, particularly local Chambers of Commerce, to issue bearer cheques (cheques al portador).
+It had ordered 50c coins (tostones) and $1 Banco de México notes from the United States but until these arrived the sudden shortage of small change led to various institutions, particularly local Chambers of Commerce, issuing bearer cheques (cheques al portador).

 Veracruz

-Because of the problems that had arisen on 2 May the Cámara Nacional de Comercio and the Cámara Española de Comercio met with Rafael Belchez, the manager of the Veracruz branch of the Banco Nacional, and decided to seek authorisation from the Secretaria de Hacienda to issue 50c and $1 cheques.
-Members could obtain cheques by depositing a similar amount in the bankEl Dictamen, Veracruz, 3 May 1935.
+Because of the problems that had arisen, on 2 May the Cámara Nacional de Comercio and the Cámara Española de Comercio met with Rafael Belchez, the manager of the Veracruz branch of the Banco Nacional, and decided to seek authorisation from the Secretaria de Hacienda to issue 50c and $1 cheques.
+Members could obtain cheques by depositing a similar amount with the bankEl Dictamen, Veracruz, 3 May 1935.
 The necessary authorisation was given and the cheques began to circulate on 4 May.

 Cámara Nacional de Comercio